VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Vietnam Military History Museum

 The Vietnam Military History Museum honors the resilience of Vietnamese forces during all past wars.
 It features a wide collection of wartime equipment, artifacts, and multiple scrapped war machines.
-The iconic Flag Tower of Hanoi is also located within the museum’s ground.
+The iconic Flag Tower of Hanoi is also located within the museum’s grounds.

 How to Spend One Week in Hanoi 15